 Qualifying Industrial Zones (QIZs)

 The Qualifying Industrial Zones (QIZ) Protocol was established by the U.S. Congress in 1996 to build economic ties between Israel and its neighbors.
 Since the agreement took effect in February 2005, it has allowed products jointly manufactured by Egypt and Israel duty-free entry into the U.S. Eligible products must have at least 35% of their value added by QIZ factories.
-Egypt must contribute at least one-third (11.7%) of this value add, while Israel must contribute 10.5%.
-Egypt's government held talks throughout 2017 to lower the Israeli input requirement to 8% and to expand the scope of the program to include tech companies.
+Egypt must contribute at least one-third (11.7%) of this value added, while Israel must contribute 10.5%.
+While Egypt's government held talks throughout 2017 to lower the Israeli input requirement to 8% and to expand the program’s scope to include tech companies, the protocol has remained unchanged since its inception.

-Qualifying Industrial Zones in Egypt are located in the Greater Cairo Zone, the Alexandria Zone, the Suez Canal Zone, the Central Delta region and Upper Egypt.
+Egypt’s 17 QIZs are located in Greater Cairo, Alexandria, the Suez Canal Zone, the central Delta, Beni Suef and Minya.
 These five regions cover multiple districts and governorates including:

 - Greater Cairo Zone: Giza, Shoubra El Kheima, Nasr City, Tenth of Ramadan City, Fifteenth of May City, Badr City , Sixth of October City, El Obour City , Kalioub City and the industrial area in Gesr El Suez.